-You will need a 3-ring binder (notebook) which will be evaluated at the end of the semester.
-Notebooks must be brought to each class and turned in for evaluation.
-You are expected to keep syllabus, packet, handouts, lecture notes, book notes, assignments and 5 additional resources in your notebook.
+You will need a 3-ring binder (notebook) or electronic binder which will be evaluated at the end of the semester.
+Notebooks/files must be brought to each class and may be checked at any point for evaluation.
+You are expected to keep syllabus, packet, handouts, lecture notes, book notes, assignments and additional resources in your notebook.
 Make it a reference tool!
 If the notebook is not turned in for evaluation at the specified time, you will receive a zero (0).

-Grading: The notebook will be worth 22 points.
+Grading: The notebook will be worth 6 points.